yjmade/datapipe/README.md

 ![Pipeline](https://upload.wikimedia.org/wikipedia/commons/2/29/Ford_assembly_line_-_1913.jpg)

 * The whole assembly line sequence is a `Pipeline`.
-* The man placed in the certain postion of the sequence is a `Pipe`, it's been teached to do specific works.
+* The man placed in the certain postion of the sequence is a `Pipe`, he's been taught to do specific work.
-* One man's work most times is rely on the other's work, so in datapipe, one `Pipe` inherit all the `Pipe` is rely on to specify the relationship of dependency.
+* One man's work can rely on the other's, so in datapipe, one `Pipe` inherit all the `Pipe`s it relies on, to specify the relationship of dependency.
 * For convinience of development, each pipe can be running seperately,`output=Pipe.eval(item)`.
-* The worker process the item one by one, but the pipeline accept input(raw material) in batch.
+* The worker process the item one by one, but the pipeline accepts input(raw material) in batch.
 So if you need to do some preparation before the formal one-by-one process, you can rewrite a method `prepare(items)`.
-* The one-by-one process in running in the `pipe.process()` method.
-That is most your code lives in.
+* The one-by-one process in running in the `pipe.process()` method, where most of your code lives in.
 The item is get by `item = super(GradualSum, self).process()`.
-* Also `Pipe` get a method `pipe.finish(results)` will be run after all items processing finished, all thing returned by the `result=pipe.process()` will go to it.
+* Inherited `Pipe` has the method `pipe.finish(results)` and will be called after all processing items are finished.
+Results returned by the `result=pipe.process()` will go to this method.
-* In the end of the assembly line, there is a person to put all products to a big box then send it out.
-In datapipe, the outcome of pipeline, usually is an item will be write to the database.
-Most time the last `Pipe` is in charge of to merge all results from it's depends `Pipe` to the result object to save, then put it in the buffer by `self.add_to_save(result_item)`. `Session` will responsible to save the output in batch periodically.
+* At the end of the assembly line, there is a person responsible to put all products to a big box and send it out.
+In datapipe, the outcome of pipeline, usually is an item that will be written to database.
+Usually the last `Pipe` is in charge of merging all results from it's depending `Pipe`s to store them in result object, then put the result object in the buffer by `self.add_to_save(result_item)`. `Session` is responsible to save the output in batch periodically.
-* There are spaces for people to put some intermediate product, will be used to shared to the later procedure.
-In datapipe, in the `Pipe`, there are there different containers.
+* There are containers for people to store some half products, which will be used later.
+In datapipe, in the `Pipe`, there are three different containers.
 The `Pipe` instance `self`, `self.local` and `self.context`.
 You can do `self.total=1`,`self.local.total=1` or even `self.context.total=1`.
-The different between them is it's life span. `self` lives for only this one specific item; `self.local` lives for all the items but without the `chained pipeline`(will explain later); `self.context` lives all the time even with the `chained pipeline`.
-You can make an analogy with the assembly line, the varible put in `self` is as the man put some stuff in the bucket which on the conveyor belt next to the item to process, it can be used by next people, but when this item finished processing, this bucket will gone. `self.local` is like a big table, every people can put thing on it and be shared, but it will be clean up when all the batch of items finished. `self.context` is another table next `self.local`, what different is the stuff on it will be pack together with the output and send together to the next `Pipeline` chained on this `Pipeline`.
+The difference between them is it's life span. `self` lives for only this one specific item; `self.local` lives for all the items but without the `chained pipeline`(will explain later); `self.context` lives all the time even with the `chained pipeline`.
+You can make an analogy with the assembly line, the variable put in `self` is like there is a bucket together with the item on the conveyor belt, workers can put some stuff in it and these stuff can be used by other person, but after the process of the item has finished, this bucket will gone. `self.local` is like a big table, every people can put thing on it and be shared, but it will be clean up when all the batch of items finished. `self.context` is another table next `self.local`, what different is the stuff on it will be pack together with the output and send together to the next `Pipeline` chained on this `Pipeline`.
-* All methods write under each `Pipe` can be used by all other connected pipes, like a wrench on the table.
-If it need to be mark as private to not confuse with others, you need to have it name starts with 2 underscores.
+* All methods written under each `Pipe` can be used by all other connected pipes, like a wrench on the table.
+If they need to be marked as private not to be confused with others, you need to name them with 2 beginning underscores.
-* Reparse: The Pipeline will record the outputs with the correspond input.
-So when next time it saw the same input item again, it will remove the old outputs from database first, then do the processing again.
+* Reparse: The Pipeline will record the outputs with the corresponding input item.
+Next time, when it will see the same input item again, it will remove the old outputs from database first and do the processing again.
 So if you run the above run code 2 times, the count of ResultItem will not change.
-* Exception Handler: In assembly line, if some people get an error, which he has no idea how to deal with current situation(uncatched exception), he will take the item out of the conveyor belt, clean the intermediate outputs realated(rollback the database to the savepoint before start this item), and put it in some other bucket with the note of the situation(`PipelineError` Collector). **Then he moving on to the next item.** Periodically the engeneers will come to check and figure out what's happen and teach the worker how to deal with it(You fix the code).
+* Exception Handler: In assembly line, if some person gets an error, which he has no idea how to deal with in current situation(uncatched exception), he will take the item out of the conveyor belt, clean the related intermediate outputs(rollback the database to the savepoint before starting this item), and put it in some other bucket with a note of the situation(`PipelineError` Collector). **Then he moves on to the next item.** Periodically the engeneers will come to check the error colletor bucket and figure out what has happened and teach the worker how to deal with it(You fix the code).
 Then all the collected items will be put in the pipeline again in batch.
-* Parallels: If the input comes too fast, you can easily open up another `Session` to running in parallels by increasing the number of workers or have other machines to run it at same time.
+* Parallels: If the input comes too fast, you can easily open up another `Session` to run it in parallels by increasing the number of workers or have other machines to run it at same time. ##TODO
 * Chained Pipeline:
 	* depends: if you need to do some pre-processing of items in batch, you can define a depends in the `Pipe`, for example